Skip to main content

 Read more about custom scalars here.

-Please note that RescriptRelay enforces two things that regular Relay does not:
+Please note that RescriptRelay enforces that you provide an artifactDirectory.

 We'll also add a script to our package.json to run the Relay compiler: